2016 Chicago Cubs season: Game 7

 However, before the tenth inning could start, rain delayed the game for 17 minutes.
 During this rain delay, Heyward called a player's meeting in the visiting clubhouse's weight room to rally the team.
-Schwarber singled upon resumption of play and was pinch run for by Albert Almora Jr. Almora advanced to second on a sacrifice fly by Bryant and the Indians chose to walk Rizzo to face Zobrist.
+Schwarber singled upon resumption of play and was pinch run for by Albert Almora Jr. Almora advanced to second on a flyout to the warning track by Bryant and the Indians chose to walk Rizzo to face Zobrist.
 Zobrist responded by doubling down the left field line off Bryan Shaw to score Almora.
 Shaw then intentionally walked Russell to load the bases.
 Miguel Montero, in the game after Ross was lifted for a pinch runner, scored Rizzo on a single up the middle to move the lead to 8–6.
 Game 2 and 5 starter Trevor Bauer then retired Heyward and Báez to end the inning.
 Carl Edwards, Jr. was called on by Maddon to end the Cubs World Series drought in the bottom of the tenth.
 Edwards retired the first two batters with ease, but walked Guyer.
 Davis followed up his game-tying homer by singling to score Guyer and reduce the lead to one.
 With the Indians out of position players, Michael Martínez, who had entered the game as a defensive replacement, came to the plate with two outs.
 Maddon countered with Mike Montgomery.
 On the second pitch by Montgomery, Martínez hit a soft grounder to Bryant who threw to Rizzo at first to end the game and the World Series.
 The win broke the Cubs' 108-year World Series drought.
 Zobrist, who batted .357 in the series and led all players with 10 hits, was named World Series MVP.
-Many baseball sources have called this game "one of the greatest Game 7's ever played."
+Many baseball sources have called this game "one of the greatest Game 7s ever played."